Brown butter-mushroom orecchiette

 Image: Half Baked Harvest

-Honourable mentions: There are countless dishes out there that will put a smile on your face throughout the coldest of months, but unfortunately we don’t have enough space to take you through them all.
+Honourable mentions: There are countless dishes out there that will put a smile on your face, but unfortunately we don’t have enough space to take you through them all.
 If we might suggest a few extras, we love the sound of this rigatoni with spicy calabrese-style pork ragu, this gargantuan baked ziti, a nice pumpkin gnocchi with oregano butter and some sausage, pepper and mushroom risotto.

 Image: Food Republic